tkurki/atomi-poc/README.md

 [sample code](https://gist.github.com/milankinen/3f045eaf840afd12fefb) that
 Matti provided.

-The atom, or `Model`, abstraction is a minimum effort way to bring a model similar to what can be found in [Reagent](https://reagent-project.github.io/), which implements a simpler [SAC](http://www.umut-acar.org/self-adjusting-computation)-style (rather than
+The `Atom`, or `Model`, abstraction is a minimum effort way to bring a model similar to what can be found in [Reagent](https://reagent-project.github.io/), which implements a simpler [SAC](http://www.umut-acar.org/self-adjusting-computation)-style (rather than